KNerzDHBW/ha-weishaupt/README.md

 ## Further Restrictions

 * Dates, Times, and other entries are not supported.
 * Between setting values a short waiting time should be considered.
-For exmple waiting two seconds between setting two values.
+For example, wait two seconds between setting two values.

 ## Notes